Will Wood (footballer)

-William Nicholas Wood (born 29 November 1996) is an English professional footballer who plays as a left back for Dulwich Hamlet.
+William Nicholas Wood (born 29 November 1996) is an English footballer who plays as a left back for Welling United.

 Early and personal life

 Wood grew up in Burgess Hill and attended Oakmeeds Community College.

 Career

 Wood joined Southampton at the age of 11, signing a three-year professional contract in April 2015.
 He trialled with Portsmouth in December 2017, and signed a one-year contract with Accrington Stanley in May 2018.
 He made his professional debut on 14 August 2018, in the EFL Cup.
 In October 2018 he moved on loan to Havant & Waterlooville.

 He was released by Accrington at the end of the 2018–19 season.

 He signed for Dagenham & Redbridge in June 2019, and stated that he was looking forward to playing for the club.
-Wood only made four appearances for the Daggers as the season was curtailed due to Covid-19 and he was subsequently released at the end of the campaign.
+Wood only made four appearances for the Daggers as the season was curtailed due to COVID-19 and he was subsequently released at the end of the campaign.

 On 19 August 2020 he signed for recently relegated National League South side Ebbsfleet United on a free transfer.

 On 8 July 2022, Wood signed for Dulwich Hamlet.

+In May 2023, Wood signed for Welling United.